surifirstpin/biplus_documentation/docs/Views.md

 ## Drill-down features

-**Drill_down_fields** parameter is used to explore the data within the field. it works in query results tables and dashboards.
+**Drill_down_fields** parameter is used to explore the data within the field. it should be enabled in model and dashboards.
 Drilling disclose a new query that is restricted by the value you clicked on.
  **Show_drill_down_measure** parameter is used to retrieve the data from multiple levels by assigning the true or false condition to the parameter.

 **Drill has different actions for dimensions and measures:**